purduehackers/organize/directory/storyteller.md

 - Are radically kind, creative, wholesome, and curious
 - Deeply resonate with Purdue Hackers & feel inspired to make it better
-- Daydream & imagine often
-- Are an excellent writer
+- Are an excellent writer & want to spend lots of time writing
-- Have previous experience managing social media for an organization
+- Have some experience with professional writing or public comms

 Bonus points if you:

 - Are technical or willing to learn
 - Are a natural leader & are willing to eventually lead a small team
-- Have designed systems before
 - Are weird and/or have felt in the past like you struggled to find your people

 Many of these are just suggestions; please apply if you are interested even if you don't feel like you tick every box.

 ## Time commitment

 Up to you.
 Some organizers spend 5-10 hours per week; others spend 20-30 hours per week.
-Since this is a higher-level role with many responsibilities, you may need to spend somewhere in the mid (10-20) to high (20-30) range of hours per week in order to be successful.

-However, we're all full-time students & are happy to be flexible.
-We mostly care that _some_ progress is happening every week.
+Some weeks will be heavier than others, but you can probably send somewhere in the 5-10 hour range and be successful.
+We're also all full-time students & are happy to be flexible.

 # How to apply

-Send an email to purduehackers@gmail.com including **"storyteller fall 2023"** (case-insensitive) in the subject line with the following:
+Send an email to purduehackers@gmail.com including **"storyteller spring 2024"** (case-insensitive) in the subject line with the following:

 - Tell us about yourself.
 Who are you, what are you studying, what are some of your hobbies, any other relevant things?
 - What resonates with you about Purdue Hackers?
 - What resonates with you about this role?
-- Why do you want to join the organizing team vs. contribute as a community member?
 - Have you made anything you're proud of lately?
 Tell us about it and/or share a link to it!
 (It's ok if not)
+- If you've done professional writing or public comms, please share a link, screenshot, or sample of some of your past work.
+(It's ok if you haven't)
 - Anything else you find relevant

 The structure of the email is up to you, but please "be real"—we're students reading these too, and we're strongly anti-bullshit.
 Be authentically yourself!